spinningarrow/up/README.md

 - [ ] Three-finger drag
 - [ ] Keyboard repeat and delay rate
 - [ ] Ctrl+scroll gesture for zooming
+- [ ] Show battery percentage in menu bar
+- [ ] Show volume control in the menu bar